istio/istio.io/_docs/tasks/request-routing.md

 * Setup Istio by following the instructions in the [Installation guide](./installing-istio.html).

-* Deploy the [bookinfo]({{home}}/docs/samples/bookinfo.html) sample application.
+* Deploy the [BookInfo]({{home}}/docs/samples/bookinfo.html) sample application.

 ## Content-based routing

-Because the bookinfo sample deploys 3 versions of the reviews microservice, we need to set a default route.
+Because the BookInfo sample deploys 3 versions of the reviews microservice, we need to set a default route.
 Otherwise if you access the application several times, you would notice that sometimes the output contains star ratings.